safe-global/safe-smart-account/README.md

 #### GnosisSafeTeamEdition.sol
 This version is targeted at teams where each owner is a different user.
 Each owner has to confirm a transaction by using `confirmTransaction`.
 Once the required number of owners has confirmed, the transaction can be executed via `execTransactionIfApproved`.
 If the sender of `execTransactionIfApproved` is an owner it is not necessary to confirm the transaction before.
 Furthermore this version doesn't store the nonce in the contract but for each transaction a nonce needs to be specified.

-#### GnosisSafeStateChannelEdition.sol
-This version is meant to be used with state channels.
-It is similar to the personal edition, but without the payment option (therefore the method is named `execTransaction`).
-Furthermore this version doesn't store the nonce in the contract but for each transaction a nonce needs to be specified.

 ##### Example execution for State Channel Edition

 Assuming we have 2 owners in a 2 out of 2 multisig configuration: